jungchechang/CS561-CrackStation/README.md

 This decrypter can crack unsalted hashes, and it uses a large lookup table to find the password.

 ## Mission Statement
-This decrypter can make people know that unsalted hashes are unreliable.
+This library helps people know that unsalted Hash is unreliable.
+People can try to crack unsalted hash passwords which are less than three characters with this library.

 ## Installation
 **Swift Package Manager**